microchip-pic-avr-examples/pic18f16q41-opamp-gain-measurement/readme.md

 | Pin | Function
 | --- | --------
 | RA2 | LED D6 - Measuring indicator LED
-| RA5 | LED D4 - Timing Indicator (1)
+| RA5 | LED D4 - Timing Indicator<sup>1</sup>

-| RC0 | *(if used)* Potentiometer on the Curiosity board
+**Note**<br>
+1. This pin is used as a tool to show that floating points are much slower than fixed point operations.
+LED is on when division is occurring.
+Integrate the active time of the waveform to find the difference in time.

 #### Additional Pins

 | Pin | Function
 | --- | --------
 | TX | Curiosity board UART transmit pin.
 Connect to RB7

-**Note**<br>
-1. This pin is used as a tool to show that floating points are much slower than fixed point operations.
-LED is on when division is occurring.
-Integrate the active time of the waveform to find the difference in time.

 ## Operation
 Out of the box, this program does automatic gain switching to demonstrate the measurements.
 Every time the program prints the current gain, it changes the gain.